A sampling service redefining how we shop and use menstrual products

 Digital Tracking: Iteration II

-Participants’ main concerns centered on complex information on the sample review initial page, the absence of an overview of all tracked items, and the length and format of the questionnaire.
-I discussed these issues with the team to align directions for design refinements.
+Participants’ main concerns focused on the complex information on the initial sample review page, the lack of an overview of all tracked items, and the length and format of the questionnaire.
+I collaborated with the team to align on directions for design refinements.

 Finally, we added more interaction details to build the high-fidelity prototype, where I focused on interactions, transitions, and motion design.